-- Always conduct self in a dignified and exemplary manner. - Abide by the procedures, rules, and regulations of the MCAEMS System training program. - Adhere to the guidelines prescribed by the training program in preparing academic assignments and completing course objectives.
+- Always conduct self in a dignified and exemplary manner. - Abide by the procedures, rules, and regulations of the Consortium training program.

-- Strive toward academic excellence, improvement of clinical skills and expansion of professional knowledge. - Encourage and assist colleagues in the pursuit of academic excellence and improvement through team/group activities. - Refrain from statements that defame any person and/or the work of colleagues. - Contribute interest, support, and leadership toward the overall improvement of the community, with special emphasis on delivery of health care and related objectives. - Respect and protect the rights, privileges, and beliefs of others.
+- Adhere to the guidelines prescribed by the training program in preparing academic assignments and completing course objectives. - Strive toward academic excellence, improvement of clinical skills and expansion of professional knowledge. - Encourage and assist colleagues in the pursuit of academic excellence and improvement through team/group activities. - Refrain from statements that defame any person and/or the work of colleagues. - Refrain from disruptive, unprofessional, unethical, or inappropriate behavior - Contribute interest, support, and leadership toward the overall improvement of the community, with special emphasis on delivery of health care and related objectives. - Respect and protect the rights, privileges, and beliefs of others.

-Behavior that is deemed disruptive, unprofessional, unethical, or inappropriate will not be tolerated.
-Disruptive behavior is student-initiated acts that range from tardiness to violence.
+Disruptive behavior: student-initiated acts that range from tardiness to violence.
 It may consist of behavior that is disrespectful, offensive, or threatening and may present itself physically, verbally, or psychologically.
 It has a negative impact in any learning environment and interferes with the learning activities of the perpetrator and other students (DeFrance, 2001).